-The following are GASB Statements that have been issued recently and are currently being evaluated, by the Center, for their potential impact in future years.
+The following are GASB Statements that have been issued recently and are currently being evaluated, by the Loan Corporation, for their potential impact in future years.

-- Statement No. 87, Leases, which will be effective for the year ending December 31, 2022. - Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, which will be effective for the year ending December 31, 2021. - Statement No. 91, Conduit Debt Obligations, which will be effective for the year ending December 31, 2022. - Statement No. 92, Omnibus 2020, which will be effective for the year ending December 31, 2022. - Statement No. 93, Replacement of Interbank Offered Rates, which will be effective for the year ending December 31, 2021, except for paragraph 11b, which will be effective for the year ending December 31, 2022.
+- Statement No. 87, Leases, which will be effective for the year ending December 31, 2022. - Statement No. 91, Conduit Debt Obligations, which will be effective for the year ending December 31, 2022. - Statement No. 92, Omnibus 2020, which will be effective for the year ending December 31, 2022. - Statement No. 93, Replacement of Interbank Offered Rates, is effective for the year ending December 31, 2021, except for paragraph 11b, which will be effective for the year ending December 31, 2022.